Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 • Extremely Expensive: Tiffany and Co. is a brand that is way more expensive than its competitors.
 However, people with disposable income are always willing to pay for it but somehow it is losing its potential customers.

-• Unable to Capture the Interest of Youngsters: An old name in the luxury business is a lack of appeal for millennials who are more attracted towards luxury brands that follow trends and modern styles.
+• Unable to Capture the Interest of Youngsters: An old name in the luxury business lack appeal for millennials who are more attracted to luxury brands that follow trends and modern styles.

 Opportunities for Tiffany and Co.

 • Investing in Digitalisation & E-commerce: Tiffany and Co. have been investing in its online store for the past few years and e-commerce platforms have also been successfully established for the new customer base.
-Tiffany and Co. have more growth and revenue from Asian markets such as China, so in October 2018, Tiffany and Co..com opened in China which adopted new payment methods, using traditional & digital sentiments in its product line can help the brand in establishing a stronghold in the country.
+Tiffany and Co. has more growth and revenue from Asian markets such as China, so in October 2018, Tiffany and Co. opened in China and adopted new payment methods, Using traditional & digital sentiments in its product line can help the brand establish a stronghold in the country.

 • Brand Equity: Brand equity is a value premium that a company generates through its product with a recognizable name when compared to others.
 Tiffany and Co. have a wide variety of products in which it deals, it’s especially jewellery and leather goods.
-The watches are going slow from 2016 and they only contribute three per cent of the brand’s 5.0 billion revenue.
+The watches have been going slow since 2016 and they only contribute three percent of the brand’s 5.0 billion revenue.
 Tiffany and Co. are working hard on brand equity to widen its range of products.

 • Strengthening Product Line: The brand has already a well-established name and is globally recognized for its innovations and craftsmanship.
-It can use its strength to its other products such as fragrances, watches, water bottles, and others.
-Tiffany and Co. have to be very particular about its marketing strategy, it can introduce its product to a new segment and should also focus on new product lines.
+It can use its strength in its other products such as fragrances, watches, water bottles, and others.
+Tiffany and Co. has to be very particular about its marketing strategy, it can introduce its product to a new segment and should also focus on new product lines.

 • Attract Tourists Through Capitalizing in Asia: Tourists from other countries often invest in goods of Tiffany and Co. which the brand can take advantage of to capitalize more on nations like India and Europe where tourists are the main attraction.